 - Pour into a greased bundt pan or mini bundt pan (makes 12)

-- Bake full size pan and small pans about 12-15 or until a toothpick comes out clean.
+- Bake full size pan for about 60 minutes and small pans about 12-15 or until a toothpick comes out clean.

 - While cake is baking combine glaze ingredients and place in a small saucepan and heat until thickened.
 About 3-4 minutes.